paulflakstad/opencms-module-forms/README.md

 Because each form is strongly tied to a database table, there are a few things you'll need to know.

 You should have some SQL knowledge, as you may have to perform basic database operations.
 This is true in particular if you want to:
-- Make fundamental changes to the form.
-For example, adding a new input field, or changing the type of an existing field, requires modifying the form's backing database table.
-(You can avoid this situation by making a copy of the form instead of changing it, but this will result in two backing database tables / two separate sets of data.)
+- Make fundamental changes to a form that has already collected data at least once.
+For example, if you add a new field to your form, or change the type of an existing field, you will make the form and its backing table incompatible.
+To fix the incompatibility, you'll need to modify the form's backing database table manually.
+Alternatively, to avoid making such changes, you can make a copy of the form instead of changing it.
+(This is especially relevant if you're changing the type of an existing field, but note that it will result in a new backing database table, so your old and new data will now be separated.)
+If you're adding/removing fields, modifying the database table is recommended.
-- Delete a form's backing database table (typically relevant only when deleting the form itself).
+- Delete a form's backing database table.
+This is typically relevant only when deleting its associated form.